m-h-rodriguez/Louisville-Metro-Bike-Paths-Analysis/README.md

 ## Code Louisville Data 2 Final Project:
 This project uses the following CSV files:

     * Jefferson_County_KY_Bikeways.csv
     * Louisville_Metro_KY_-_Crime_Data_2022.csv
     * US Zip Codes from 2013 Government Data.csv

 Using the CSV files, the project will read in the csv files and perform a series of clean-up statements on each dataframe.
 A database is created and each csv file is used to create a table in the database for review later.
 A merge is performed to add the LAT and LONG coordinates on the zip codes to the Report Crimes CSV and a new table is created.
 A merge is performed to take the Crime data and merge it to the Bike Paths table.

+The requirements.txt contains the necessary modules that need to be installed.
+Navigating to the command prompt, 'pip install -r requirements.txt" for each module in the list to ensure the program will sucessfully execute.
+Sqlite3 is added to the requirements txt but is not necessarily needed as a pip install.
+If the module is already available in the version being used, the install may fail.
+Additionally, the extension SQLite can be added to VS Code to assist in viewing the database created.
+The program is executed from the terminal on main.py.

 ### Project Requirement 1: